KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

 #### Overrides use case

-As a platform engineer, I want all built images to be accessible only through my organizations QA registry.
+In this use case, as a platform engineer you want all built images to be accessible only through my organizations QA registry:

-1. Generate the SupplyChain by running:
+1. Generate the `SupplyChain` by running:

    ```console
    tanzu supplychain generate \